-Pregnancy care in Gloucestershire is midwife lead.
+Pregnancy care in Gloucestershire is midwife lead and we are pleased that our midwife is Rachel Midwinter-Marland.
 When you have confirmed that you are pregnant please phone the Surgery to organise a telephone appointment with your GP.
-If you have no medical complications your doctor will probably not need to see you face to face but will request that you collect a 'pregnancy pack'.
+If you have no medical complications your doctor will probably not need to see you face to face but will request that you collect a 'pregnancy pack' and then contact Rachel.

 The pack includes your shared care folder and information on how to contact our Community Midwife.

-Your GP will see you at about thirty weeks and at six weeks after delivery.
+Your GP will see you at six weeks after delivery.